aosabook/500lines/dagoba/chapter.md

 G.v('tennis').in().as('person').outV('philately').in().matches('person').take(5)
 ```

-And this works great, until our graph gets large and we run out of memory before Dave Brubeck gets to play.
+And this works great, until our graph gets large and we run out of memory before Dave Brubeck gets to play [huh?
+Is this the sign things are devolving?].
 The problem is that we're completing each query segment before passing the data along to the next one, so we end up with an immense amount of data.
 If there were a way for later segments to pull data from earlier segments instead of having it pushed in to them, that would solve this problem.
 In other words, we need lazy evaluation.

 Now in some languages that would be trivial, but JavaScript is an eager language, so we're going to have to do a little work.
 First of all, our query segments can't just return data any more.
 Instead we're going to need to process each segment on demand.
 That means we'll need some way of driving this process forward.
 Here's how we'll do that.